 Dr. Daniel Graziotin received his PhD in computer science, software engineering at the Free University of Bozen-Bolzano, Italy.
 His research interests include human aspects in empirical software engineering with psychological measurements, Web engineering, and open science.
 He researches, publishes, and reviews for venues in software engineering, human-computer interaction, and psychology.
 Dr. Graziotin is the founder of the psychoempirical software engineering discipline and guidelines and advocate for behavioral software engineering.
-He is associate editor at the Journal of Open Research Software, academic editor at the Research Ideas and Outcomes (RIO) journal, and academic editor at the Open Communications in Computer Science journal.
+He is associate editor at the Journal of Open Research Software and academic editor at the Research Ideas and Outcomes (RIO) journal.
 He is the local coordinator of the Italian Open science local group for the Open Knowledge Foundation.
 Dr. Graziotin is a member of ACM, ACM-SIGSOFT, IEEE, IEEE-TCSE, and the IEEE Computer Society.